 We believe there are important policy implications for the Continuity of Insurance metrics.
 State programs have an interest in retaining eligible children and preventing inappropriate breaks in coverage, many of which occur during the renewal process (Southern Institute, 2009).
-Many States have engaged in efforts that have been shown to maximize continuous enrollment.
-These include streamlining and simplifying the enrollment and renewal processes for Medicaid and CHIP (Kaiser, 2012; Ku, Steinmetz, Bruen, 2013; Pati, Kavanagh, Bhatt, et al., 2012).
+Many States have been engaged in efforts that have been shown to maximize continuous enrollment.
+These include streamlining and simplifying the enrollment and renewal processes for Medicaid and CHIP (Kaiser Commission on Medicaid and the Uninsured, 2012; Ku, Steinmetz, Bruen, 2013; Pati, Kavanagh, Bhatt, et al., 2012).
 Simplified enrollment procedures include express lane eligibility, SSA data match to verify citizenship, and electronic forms.
 Simplified renewal procedures include using pre-populated forms and 12-month continuous eligibility.
-States where Medicaid and CHIP programs coordinate with each other better facilitate transitions for children without losing coverage (Kaiser, 2012).
-Collection of demographic data, data pertaining to reasons for disenrollment, and eligibility decisions will enable policymakers to successfully evaluate retention processes (Southern Institute, 2009).The elimination by CHIPRA of the 5-year waiting period previously needed for immigrants to receive public insurance is an opportunity to reduce the generational gap of uninsured Latino children (DeCamp, Bundy 2012).
+States where Medicaid and CHIP programs coordinate with each other better facilitate transitions for children without losing coverage (Kaiser Commission on Medicaid Facts, 2012).
+The collection of demographic data, data pertaining to reasons for disenrollment, and information about eligibility decisions will enable policymakers to successfully evaluate retention processes (Southern Institute, 2009).
+The elimination by CHIPRA of the 5-year waiting period previously needed for immigrants to receive public insurance is an opportunity to reduce the generational gap of Latino uninsured children (DeCamp, Bundy, 2012).